Automate Github Pull Requests using Reactions

 This simple project allows github projects to be automated.
 It uses "reaction" as a voting mechanism to automatically merge (or close) pull requests.

-The file .gitconsensus.yaml needs to be placed in the repository to be managed.
-Any rule set to false or ommitted will be skipped.
+.gitconsensus.yaml needs to be placed in the repository to be managed.
+Any rule set to

 # Which version of the consensus rules to use version: 3 # Add extra labels for the vote counts and age when merging extra_labels: false # Don't count any vote from a user who votes for multiple options prevent_doubles: true # The following only applies to pull requests pull_requests: # Minimum number of voters quorum: 5 # Required percentage of "yes" votes (ignoring abstentions) threshold: 0.65 # Only process votes by contributors contributors_only: false # Only process votes by collaborators collaborators_only: false # When defined only process votes from these github users whitelist: - alice - carol # When defined votes from these users will be ignored blacklist: - bob - dan # Number of hours after last action (commit or opening the pull request) before issue can be merged merge_delay: 24 # Number of votes from contributors at which the mergedelay gets ignored, assuming no negative votes. delay_override: 10 # When `delayoverride` is set this value is the minimum hours without changes before the PR will be merged merge_delay_min: 1 # Require this amount of time in hours before a PR with a license change will be merged. licensed_delay: 72 # Require this amount of time in hours before a PR with a consensus change will be merged. consensus_delay: 72 # Do not allow license changes to be merged. license_lock: true # Do not allow consensus changes to be merged. consensus_lock: true # Number of hours after last action (commit or opening the pull request) before issue is autoclosed timeout: 720